samanthacsik/EDS-296-shiny-apps/README.md

 ├── raw_data/                                         # raw data files
 |    └── FCWO_lakemonitoringdata_2011_2022_daily.csv    # raw data used by /shinydashboard
 |
-├── one-file-app/                                     # folder containing the code for App #1, a single-file-app (instructions begin on slide ?)
+├── single-file-app/                                  # folder containing the code for App #1, a single-file-app
 |   └── app.R                                           # app code
 |
 ├── two-file-app/                                     # folder containing the code for App #2, a two-file-app deployed on shinyapps.io (instructions begin on slide ?)